 You must always keep one or two faucets dripping when you have cold weather.
 By keeping the water running, it reduces the likelihood of the water freezing and your pipes bursting.
 Sure, this will increase your water bill a bit, but it is more economical than repairing a burst pipe or installing a new one.
 Keep the tap open just a little in extremely cold weather to reduce excess water waste and reduce water charges.

-Cold weather spells disaster for your pipes.
+Cold weather spells disaster for your pipe.
 It is recommended that you keep your home at an appropriate temperature to decrease the chances of your pipes freezing and bursting.

 If you are going away for the holidays, remember to shut off the water to your property at the main valve.
 Without a water supply, your home’s pipes are less likely to freeze and burst!